TasoOneAsia/TasoOneAsia/README.md

   }

+  // This method is the key to success for all web devs
+  // Note: What is flexbox?
-  // This function has been a hard one to crack for years now 😔 private async _findOutHowToMiddleAlignDivsOnBothAxis(): Promise<WillToProgram> {
+  private async _findOutHowToMiddleAlignDivsOnBothAxis(): Promise<WillToProgram> {
     const dayAtWork = await googleResultsForAllMyProblems()
-    return stackOverflowTopic.close('Repeat Topic)
+    return stackOverflowTopic.close('Duplicate Topic)
   }

-  // I should have been a doctor. private _contemplateMyCareerChoice(): string {
+  // I should have been a doctor. public contemplateMyCareerChoice(): string {
     return 'You made the right choice, probably?
 Idk' }
 }
 ```

-### Well thats a short teaser of the amazing class that is me 😀.
+### This is code that somehow represents who I am as a person.
 Thank you for watching my commentary on the blight that are these READMEs.

-Make sure you watch for commits to this beautiful repo 😊 for even higher quality READMEs

-*Oh right almost forgot the useless image embed as well* 🤦‍
+*Of course I can't forget the huge image embed* 🤦‍

 ![SICK EMBED BRO](https://repository-images.githubusercontent.com/296122398/ec6f6780-f908-11ea-8baa-da3843073676)